Construction on Philadelphia Campus

 - Signage: Wayfinding signage will be deployed throughout campus to ensure patients, families and staff can navigate to their destination regardless of parking location.

-- East Service Drive - The sidewalk at the northeast corner of the intersection of Civic Center Boulevard and East Service Drive will be closed until late June 2021.
+- Impact 1: The sidewalk at the southwest corner of the intersection of Civic Center Boulevard and East Service Drive will be closed until late November 2021.
 One lane of traffic on Civic Center Boulevard will also be closed in this area.

 - During the day (5 a.m. - 8 p.m.): Curie Boulevard will remain two-way (one lane each direction) while working around construction activity.